Narotam-Mishra/nextjs-learning/ReadMe.txt

 # Note - 'metadata' defined in 'layout.js' file is also a reserved name

 # `layout.js` and `page.js` work together.
 Layout is the wrapper where as page is the actual content.

+# Note - If add an image called 'icon' in app folder then it will be used as a favicon by NextJS as we can seen in 'layout.js' file we did not set up anything regarding a favicon.